 Effective onboarding may last as long as a year and involves far more than a barrage of information about the organization.
 And, successful onboarding is integral to your ability to retain the talent.
 According to a survey by Korn Ferry, 98 percent of employers polled said onboarding is key for keeping their employees, which makes sense since new hires who feel welcome and like they’re contributing right away are more likely to be productive and stay with the company.

-Join us on February 22 for a rebroadcast of a widely popular webinar on the best approaches on how to create your own onboarding plan to help new employees assimilate into your organization to boost engagement and retention.
+Join us on April 30 for an in-depth webinar on the best approaches on how to create your own onboarding plan to help new employees assimilate into your organization to boost engagement and retention.

-- How to define the goals of your onboarding plan generally and for each new hire
+- Define the goals of your onboarding plan generally and for each new hire

-- Recommendations on when onboarding should start and how long it should last
+- Start onboarding in the most timely and effective manner—and how long it should last

-- How to involve all the relevant “key players” in the onboarding process relative to each new hire
+- Involve all the relevant "key players" in the onboarding process relative to each new hire/li>

-- Strategies for gathering feedback and measuring the success of your onboarding plan
+- Gather feedback and measuring the success of your onboarding plan

 - And much more!